-Kent Pension Fund participates in a data sharing project with other LGPS pension funds in England, Wales and Scotland.
-This is undertaken in order to comply with legal requirements contained in the LGPS governing regulations and the database is hosted at the South Yorkshire Pensions Authority, an LGPS pension fund.
+Kent Pension Fund participates in a data sharing project with other Local Government Pension Scheme (LGPS) pension funds in England, Wales and Scotland.
+This is a legal requirement under the LGPS governing regulations.

-Provisions contained in the LGPS Regulations 2013 mean that, if a member of the LGPS dies, it is necessary for the schemes administrators to know if the individual also had other periods of LGPS membership elsewhere in the country so that the right death benefits can be calculated and paid to the deceased member's dependants.
+When a member of the LGPS dies, administrators need to know if they had periods of LGPS membership elsewhere in the country.
+This is to ensure that the right death benefits are paid to the deceased member's dependants.

-As the LGPS is locally administered, each pension fund has its own membership records and it can be difficult to tell if an individual has other LGPS records and where these are held.
-To comply with the requirements set out above, a national database has been developed that will enable funds to check if their members have LGPS pensions records in other pension funds.
+The LGPS is locally administered.
+Each local pension fund has its own membership records.
+It can be difficult to tell if a member has other LGPS records and where these are held.
+To comply with the requirements, there is a national database.
+It helps funds to check if their members have pension records in other LGPS pension funds.

 Data we share

-- a number to denote the individuals membership status
+- a number to show the member’s membership status, for example, pensioner

-- a four digit number confirming the LGPS pension fund where that member's record is held.
+- a 4 digit number for the LGPS pension fund where that member's record is held.

-Other LGPS pension funds.
-These are all public bodies named in legislation as administering authorities of the LGPS.
+- Other LGPS pension funds.
+These are public bodies named in legislation as administering authorities of the LGPS

 How long this data is kept